“We just spent $8,000 on our new site, here let me show you…”

 My heart sank as the guy next to me tried to get his not-so-mobile-optimised site to load on his iPhone.

-“It’s usually a bit quicker than this, it must be the network”
+“It’s usually a bit quicker than this, it must be the network” - probably not.

 You can be sold the best looking, most expensive web site in the world, but if the basics aren’t in place, it’s not going to work for you.